On this Page

 Barber Library provides access to over 100 scholarly article databases that cover every subject taught at COCC.
 See the full list at A-Z Databases.

 The Library's streaming video databases provide thousands of educational videos, documentaries, classic films, and more.
-Show them in class or embed the videos in Blackboard for your students to view anytime, anywhere.
+Show them in class or embed the videos in Canvas for your students to view anytime, anywhere.

 Open Educational Resources (OER)